Nellie McKay

-Nell Marie McKay (born April 13, 1982) is a singer and songwriter.
+Eleanora Marie McKay (born April 13, 1982) is an English–American singer and songwriter.
 She made her Broadway debut in The Threepenny Opera (2006).

 Early life and education

 McKay was born in London to an English father, writer-director Malcolm McKay, and an American mother, actress Robin Pappas.
 She also has a half sister, author Alice Clark Platts.
 She holds dual citizenship.
 While growing up, she lived with her mother in Harlem, New York, in Olympia, Washington and in Mount Pocono, Pennsylvania.
 She studied jazz voice at the Manhattan School of Music, but did not graduate.
 Her performances at various New York City music venues, including the Sidewalk Cafe and Joe's Pub, drew attention from record labels.

 Career

 2004–2006

-The recording sessions for McKay's debut album Get Away from Me took place in August 2003 with Geoff Emerick as producer.
+The recording sessions for McKay's debut album, Get Away from Me, took place in August 2003 with Geoff Emerick as producer.
 Emerick was known for working as the Beatles' engineer on such albums as Revolver and Abbey Road.
 The title is a play on Norah Jones' Come Away with Me.

 Get Away from Me was released in February 2004.
 Jon Pareles of The New York Times called the album "a tour de force from a sly, articulate musician who sounds comfortable in any era".
 The album was included on several "Best of 2004" lists.

 McKay was one of the major breakout artists from the 2004 SXSW Festival and was a finalist in the 2004 Shortlist Music Prize.
 She toured the northern United States in July 2004 as an opening act on the first half of the Au Naturale tour co-headlined by Alanis Morissette and Barenaked Ladies.

 Pretty Little Head was released in the United States on 31 October 2006 on McKay's own label, Hungry Mouse, and was marketed by SpinART Records.

 McKay made her Broadway debut as Polly Peachum in the Roundabout Theatre Company's limited-run production of The Threepenny Opera, co-starring with Alan Cumming, Jim Dale, Cyndi Lauper, and Brian Charles Rooney.
 The role earned her a Theatre World Award for Outstanding Debut Performance.